-Many a time when a folder is shared is not available unless the computer is turned on.
-It is understandable but not desired as you might be away for a day and too and have to be called for a password.
+Many a time, when a folder is shared is not available unless the computer is turned on.
+It is understandable but not desired as you might be away for a day and have to be called for a password.
 However, in Windows, Shared folders can be made available offline with a unique feature called Caching.
-When sharing your folders, you can choose whether and how the contents of the share will be available to offline users.
+When sharing your folders, you can choose whether and how to make the shared content available offline in Windows.

-It works on Windows 10 and earlier versions of Windows.
+It works on Windows 11, Windows 10, and earlier versions of Windows.

-It is using this method only the files and programs that users specify will be available offline.
+Only the files and programs that users specify will be available offline using this method.
 However, the end-user will have to open it at least once, and then it will be automatically available offline.

 - Right-click on the older you have shared with everyone and click on Properties.